Crash Bandicoot 2: N-Tranced: Plot

 After the failure of Doctor Neo Cortex's previous scheme to shrink the Earth, (Note: As depicted in Crash Bandicoot: The Huge Adventure (2002)) Uka Uka entrusts Doctor Nefarious Tropy with aiding him in universal domination.
 Tropy peers into the future and sees the Bandicoots standing alongside him.
 Believing that controlling the Bandicoots will end their interference, he recruits N. Trance, a hypnotism specialist, to kidnap the Bandicoots and bring them to his side.
 Coco and Crunch Bandicoot are abducted and Crash is narrowly rescued by Aku Aku.
 A strange clone of Crash named Fake Crash winds up taking his place, but neither Tropy nor Trance seem to notice, and Trance successfully hypnotizes the Bandicoots into doing his bidding.
 Crash and Aku Aku navigate hyperspace and free Coco and Crunch from N. Trance's control.
 After Crash defeats Fake Crash, Tropy and Trance realize their error, but are assured that the Bandicoots will never find their hideout.
 Regardless, Crash finds them and defeats Trance as well as Tropy after a long and arduous battle.
 The Bandicoots celebrate with a photo that fulfills Tropy's vision, while Uka Uka vows a real adversary.

 Development and release

 Crash Bandicoot 2: N-Tranced was developed by Vicarious Visions and published by Universal Interactive, with Vicarious Visions' Mike Meischeid and Universal Interactive's Sean Krankel serving as producers.
 The game was designed by Chris Degnan, Tem Stellmach and Luis Barriga.
 The programming team consisted of Chris Pruett, Eric Caraszi, Nate Trost, Brian Sox and Viktor Kuzmin.
 The graphics were created by Steve Derrick, Yin Zhang, Theodore Bialek and Christopher Winters.
 The audio was created by Shin'en Multimedia.
-The game was released in North America on January 7, 2003, and in Europe in March 2003.
+The game was released in North America on January 10, 2003, and in Europe on March 14, 2003.